cyristal-gems/trip-hazard/README.md

 - **Dark mode** aesthetic with a clean, minimal UI
 - **High‑contrast glowing obstacles** for visibility on all screens
 - **Local best score** saved right in your browser
-- Lightweight: a single `index.html` with inline JS + CSS

 ---